data-pup/misc-notes/cretonne-issue-317/IMPL_NOTES.md

 Recipe for `UnaryImm` operators, with no declared register inputs, uses its output register for the x86 instruction encoding inputs.

+`encodings:189` shows encoding rules for integer constants.
+We should perform a similar encoding process for floating point values.
+In our case, we should use an `instp` predicate to check for the value of zero. `is_sign_positive` will be helpful here for distinguishing between negative and positive zero.

 ### PR Questions ?

 *  The test case as is, does not fail without any changes, how can I make sure